Anaestud4nte/Anaestud4nte/README.md

 -:+1: eu estou enteressado em aprender a programar novas linguagens

-- 🌱 estou Aprendendo a programar recentemente a linguagem de JavaScript e Scratch
+- 🌱 estou Aprendendo a programar recentemente a linguagem de JavaScript e Scratch , sou estudante .

 <!---
 Anaestud4nte/Anaestud4nte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.